-I was wandering home the other night.
-My mind wandering as I was distracted by the town around me.
-It wonderful to observe the familiar and see what is new and what is comfortingly unchanged.
-Summer always bring extra distractions as I can’t resist stopping to admire flowers and fresh looking leaves.
+I was wandering home the other night. the town around me was distracting and my mind wandered.
+It is wonderful to observe the familiar and see what is new and what is comfortingly unchanged.
+Summer always brings extra distractions as I can’t resist stopping to admire flowers and fresh-looking leaves.

-But I was getting closer to my flat and trying to focus my thoughts to what needed to be done before bed and what tasks I should accomplish the following day.
+But I was getting closer to my flat.
+So I needed to try and focus my thoughts.
+Think about what needed to be done before bed and what tasks I should accomplish the following day.
 I contemplated the pleasure of sitting in my kitchen with a pot of nettle tea and making a job list.
-Then I recalled all my in progress job lists and thought about how nice it would be to whittle those down.
-Particularly the tasks on the list making app which doesn’t let you get away with anything.
-No change to turn a fresh page and make new list.
-You’re reminded every day of all the tasks that you were supposed to do but haven’t quite gotten round to yet.
+Then I recalled all my in-progress job lists and thought about how nice it would be to whittle those down.
+Particularly the tasks on the list-making app which doesn’t let you get away with anything.
+No chance to turn a fresh page and make a new list.
+Every day there’s a reminder. ~Tasks that have outstayed their welcome but that I can find the energy to move on.